SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/bool.rst

 Multiple uses of the assignment operator are allowed, such that it is normal for a signal wire to act as a source (provides a value to drive HDL state) to be able to connect and drive multiple inputs of other HDL constructs.
-When a Bool instance used as a source the order the assignment statments appear or are executed in Scala does not matter, unlike when it is used as a sink (captures state).
+When a Bool instance used as a source the order the assignment statements appear or are executed in Scala does not matter, unlike when it is used as a sink (captures state).